legoraft/aoc/README.md

 ## Info

-Every year is labeled with words, so 2023, converted to '23, will be `twenty_three`.
-This is due to the fact that rust needs words in crates and this is the cleanest way to do so in my opinion.
+Every year is a separate rust project, and every day is it's own module.
+The problems will be solved in functions and there are be written test cases for the example problems.
+Enjoy my solutions!